day8/re-frame/docs/Effects.md

 There isn't one.

-`do-effects` does not currently provide you with control over the order in which side effects occur.
+`do-fx` does not currently provide you with control over the order in which side effects occur.
 The `:db` side effect might happen before `:dispatch`, or not.
 You can't rely on it.